OLD-D0LL/OLD-D0LL/README.md

 <div align="center"

   i’m usually online on the VN1 or safe 1 server with my friends. <br>
-feel free to hug me or sit with me anytime you see me alone or afk, and whisper me if you want to interact. i’m actually a very easygoing person as long as you don’t do anything wrong to me, my friends or to the community. please don’t approach me if you’re under 14 or if you feel you’re not mature enough yet… more details are on my rentry.
+feel free to hug me or sit with me anytime you see me alone or afk, and whisper me if you want to interact.. more details are on my rentry.
 </div>

 <div align="center">